 Thank you in advance!

-Undoubtedly there are several ways to share an Access Database but this moreover depends on your needs and resource availability.
-This tutorial is about the options available to share Access Database and the benefits of each option.
+Undoubtedly there are several ideas on how to share Access Database on network but this moreover depends on your needs and resource availability.
+This tutorial is about the options available to share Access Database Over network and the benefits of each option.

-3 Ways To Share Access Database On Network
+5 Ways To Share Access Database Over Network

 Here are the methods that we will discuss one by one to share Access database on network for multi-user Access:

 - Share Data By Using Network Folders